 This post contains affiliate links.
 Read our full disclosure policy.

 Personification ascribes human qualities such as thought, will, and emotion to non-human creatures and inanimate objects.
-Personification creates great fun for little ones (who hasn’t enjoyed reading about The Little House or The Little Engine That Could?).
+Personification creates great fun for little ones (who love reading about The Little House or The Little Engine That Could).
 For teens, personification can be a handy literary device in their poetry or descriptive writing.

-Get ready to gather your kids around the table and explore the possibilities of winter personification.
+This activity is ideal for elementary kids, so gather your children around the table and explore the possibilities of winter personification!

 Step 1: Brainstorming